mkudija/Reading/2017_Books.md

 - *The Diary of a Country Priest* by Georges Bernanos
 - *The Man Who Was Thursday* by G.K.
 Chesterton
 - *Player Piano* by Kurt Vonnegut
+- *Beyond Band of Brothers* by Major Dick Winters
 -
+- *New American Bible, Revised Edition:* Matthew, Mark, Luke, John, Acts of the Apostles, Revelation...